Edited by: Keri Stooksbury

-This property is slated to open in August 2021, but once it does, we anticipate that it’s going to be one of the “best-value” properties for points travelers.
+This property opened in August 2021 has quickly become one of the “best-value” properties for points travelers.

 Located in the Lhaviyana Atoll, north of Malé, this Maldives resort will be accessible via a 35-minute seaplane flight costing $420 per person round-trip.